nasjonalmuseet/DiMu-API-documentation/readme.md

 http://api.dimu.org/api/solr/select?q=*&fq=identifier.owner:NMK*&fq=artifact.hasPictures:true&facet=true&facet.mincount=1&facet.field=artifact.ingress.producer&facet.limit=7000&facet.sort=index&wt=json&facet.sort=count&rows=0&api.key=hack4no

 <a name="detail"></a><h2>Object detailed view</h2>
+The Solr index has some limitations in certain fields.
+For instance, it will only return one title for an object although an object can have multiple titles, for instance titles in other languages.
+Also, the Solr response will only list one production per object even if more exist, and it will not list any attribute associated with the production event, e.g. if a production event carries the attribute <em>antatt sikker</em> (<em>assumed certain</em>).

-A detailed view of individual objects can be requested, represented in JSON by default.
-Use the object’s `artifact.uuid` from the Solr result to retrieve a detailed view, e.g.
+The detailed view (in JSON) of individual objects is requested by using the object’s `artifact.uuid` from the Solr result, e.g.
 ```
 http://api.dimu.org/artifact/uuid/3DF10C96-B33B-45C1-92BF-D9211CE574C8
 ```